roycclu/react-native-fixed-header-scroll-view/README.md

 A `<FixedHeaderScrollView>` wrapper that

 - Takes a ScrollView-like component
-- Takes a header to fix to the top of the ScrollView
+- Takes a header and makes it sticky
 - Works on iOS and Android

 ## Add it to your project